-Join us May 3rd in celebrating how we experience and sustain our watersheds through film!
+Join us October 12th in Seattle to celebrate how we experience and sustain our watersheds through film!

-Purchase your advanced tickets at the Hollywood Theater Website, (coming soon) and RSVP on our Facebook event page.
+Purchasing advanced tickets will be available soon and RSVP on our Facebook event page.

 In addition to some amazing films, the event also features an opportunity to meet the film makers and organizations that developed the films and much more!